 According to Article 53 IPA, a safe third country is a country in which the applicant was present before arriving to the Republic of Slovenia and in which the applicant had a real opportunity to apply for international protection but failed to do so without a justified reason.
 Based on the safe third country concept, the competent authority can dismiss the application for international protection as inadmissible.

-In case the Ministry assesses that the conditions regarding the human rights situation have deteriorated considerably or if it doubts whether the country still fulfils the conditions for being considered as a safe third country, the Ministry can re-examine the safety of the country.
-In case the country can no longer be considered a safe third country, the Ministry can make a proposal to remove it from the list of safe third countries.
+In case the Ministry of Interior assesses that the conditions regarding the human rights situation have deteriorated considerably or if it doubts whether the country still fulfils the conditions for being considered as a safe third country, the Ministry of Interior can re-examine the safety of the country.
+In case the country can no longer be considered a safe third country, the Ministry of Interior can make a proposal to remove it from the list of safe third countries.

 The Government notifies the European Commission of the declaration of a country as a safe third country and of changes relating thereto.